Credit Card Minimum Payment Calculation

 How Is Your Minimum Payment Calculated?

 You can find out which method your credit card issuer uses by reading your credit card agreement.
 Look for a section titled "How your minimum payment is calculated" or "Making payments."
-If you're reading an electronic version of your credit card agreement, you can use the Find function (Ctrl+F or Cmd+F) to located the words "minimum payment."
-A customer service representative can also help you figure out how your minimum payment is calculated.
+If you're reading an electronic version of your credit card agreement, you can use the Find function (Ctrl+F or Cmd+F) to locate the words "minimum payment."
+A customer service representative can also help you determine how your minimum payment is calculated.

 Reasons Your Minimum Payment May Increase

-There are a few reasons your minimum payment could increase.
+There are a few reasons your minimum payment could increase from one month to the next:

 - You were late on a previous payment.